Mission and Values

 The National Guard Youth ChallNGe Program (NGYCP) was established by the National Guard in 1993 to turn around the lives of young men and women between the ages of 16 and 18 who are experiencing difficulty in completing traditional high school.
 This is a cost-free program that is open to permanent legal residents in each of the participating states/territories (see map).

-NGYCP currently operates 41 programs in 28 states, Puerto Rico, and the District of Columbia.
+NGYCP currently operates 39 programs in 28 states, Puerto Rico, and the District of Columbia.
 The National Guard Youth ChalleNGe Program is a voluntary 17-month dropout recovery program that helps at-risk youths earn their high school diploma or GED.
 Some states offer credit recovery which allows youth the opportunity to return to high school upon successful completion of Youth ChalleNGe.
 We do so in a very disciplined and structured program that uses the military model.
-ChalleNGe works with program participants after graduation to help enroll in college, trade school, start a career or join the military.
-More than 180,000 students have graduated to date, changing the path for their lives.
+ChalleNGe works with program participants after graduation to help enroll them in college, trade school, start a career or join the military.
+More than 203,500 students have graduated to date, changing the path of their lives.